Purposes of audit

 - Accounting and book-keeping procedures and internal control procedures of your business.

-The types of documents or records reviewed include:
+The types of documents or records to be reviewed can include:

 - Source documents that substantiate all transactions in your business, e.g. receipts, invoices, vouchers, and other relevant documents issued or received from customers/suppliers;